YusuCoder/printf/README.md

 ```
 ### The output should be:
 ```
-    The result is: Hello from 42-Student!
+    The result is: 42 Student!
+    The adress of Student is: 0x7ff7bb3cb33f
+    The hexadecimal of 42 is: 2a
 ```

 ##